Key committee meets Thursday to consider FDA authorization for Pfizer/BioNTech Covid-19 vaccine - Local News 8

 Key committee meets Thursday to consider FDA authorization for Pfizer/BioNTech Covid-19 vaccine

-There’s not much suspense going into Thursday’s meeting of the US Food and Drug Administration’s vaccine advisers, who will discuss emergency use authorization for Pfizer and BioNTech’s coronavirus vaccine.
+There’s not much suspense going into Thursday’s meeting of the US Food and Drug Administration’s vaccine advisers, who are discussing emergency use authorization for Pfizer and BioNTech’s coronavirus vaccine.

 The EUA is widely expected and has been telegraphed with unusual frankness from the top of the FDA on down.